nareshribabu/BCoin-Price-Checker/README.md

 # Bit-Coin-Price
-Bit Coin Price Reporter App
+iOS Bit Coin Price Reporter App

+This app will provide the Bitcoin prices in many different currencies. <br/>

 # Demo: